 One of the important things to consider about Bitcoin security is where you store your coins.
 Bitcoin wallets may have security risks, depending on the one that you choose.
 However, you can minimize the risk by opting for a paper wallet or a hardware wallet instead of one connected to the internet.

-The biggest security concern regarding Bitcoin comes from the risk of a security breach on a wallet or exchange where you may store your funds.
+The biggest security concern regarding Bitcoin comes from the risk of a security breach on a wallet or online exchange where you may store your funds.
 Although there have been numerous small breaches over the years, it is the major ones that have made headlines.
 Some of them include:

 - Inputs.io: In October 2013, this wallet service was hacked two times, with hackers taking the equivalent of $1.2 million in the form of 4,100 Bitcoins.
 This came via a social engineering attack that involved compromising email accounts.

 - Mt.
 Gox: Perhaps the most famous of the Bitcoin hacks is Mt.
 Gox in 2014.
-It experienced Distributed Denial of Service (DoS) attacks and froze withdrawals.
+It experienced Distributed Denial of Service (DDoS) attacks and froze withdrawals.
 The hack was estimated at $350 million.